inlets/inlets.dev/blog/_posts/2021-02-11-secure-letsencrypt-tunnel.md

 > What did you expose?
 Tweet to [@inletsdev](https://twitter.com/inletsdev) and we'll give the first 5 people 10% off a personal license.

-Did you know that the personal license can now be used at work? inlets PRO has two options for licensing - either a personal license or a commercial license.
+Did you know that the personal license can now be used at work? inlets Pro has two options for licensing - either a personal license or a commercial license.
 You can learn more or take out a free trial on [the homepage](https://inlets.dev/).

 Use-cases: